ocheret/cheatle/README.md

 # cheatle
 Cheat at WORDLE and other 5 letter word games

 Very simple command line interface.
+Case is ignored.
 Type help to see the commands.

 NOTE: The dictionary here might not be complete.
 Who knows what dictionaries these various games use?
 For example, /usr/share/dict/words doesn't seem to contain the word 'women'.
-If you encounter any words that are missing her feel free to file an issue.
+If you encounter any words that are missing here feel free to file an issue.

 You still have to guess words to discover the presence and potential locations of letters.